 - 200g leaf spinach (frozen is fine if you don’t have fresh)

 - Salt and pepper

 Heat the onion and curry paste in a pan with a small amount of vegetable oil.

 Once the onion is soft add the chopped tomatoes, cumin, coriander, lemon juice, salt and pepper.
 Keep a few coriander leaves back to use as garnish.

-Simmer for 5 minutes.
-Then, add the tin of chickpeas and spinach and stir until spinach has wilted, garnish with coriander and serve.
+Add the tin of chickpeas and spinach and stir until spinach has wilted.

 Sweet chili broccoli and bean stir fry

 Broccoli, edamame beans and sesame seeds are some of the best vegetarian sources of iron around.

 - 1 stalk of broccoli (400g)